 By getting supervisors on board early and often, you get their buy-in, you get their input, and you ultimately turn them into ambassadors for that injured employee as they start to re-acclimate into your business.

-Obviously different injuries are going to give people time depending on the type of injury.
-But as soon as is appropriate, reach out to that employee, get a feel for how they are, let them know that the organization is thinking about them, considering them.
+Different injuries will give people time depending on the type of injury.
+But as soon as is appropriate, reach out to that employee, get a feel for how they are, and let them know that the organization is thinking about them and considering them.

-Let them know that the organization wants them back in and is going to help them as much as they can become part of the business again.
+Let them know that the organization wants them back in and will help them as much as they can become part of the business again.

-When you’re injured, oftentimes all that you want is to get your life going again, and you don’t want to be sitting at home.
+When you’re injured, often, all that you want is to get your life going again, and you don’t want to be sitting at home.
 You want to be part of the team.